raganwald/raganwald.github.com/_posts/2019-09-21-recognizing-myself.md

   //=> All 16 tests passing
 ```

-We now have a function, `automate`, that takes a data description of a finite-state automaton/recognizer, and returns a Javascript recognizer function we can play with.
+We now have a function, `automate`, that takes a data description of a finite-state automaton/recognizer, and returns a Javascript recognizer function we can play with and verifys.

 ---